ProfessorKazarinoff/stream-2020/S01-E06/contents.md

 ## Review what we did last time

- - Created files for security
- - Installed and configured Nginx

-Note: Check https://ssl-config.mozilla.org/#server=nginx&version=1.17.7&config=intermediate&openssl=1.1.1d&guideline=5.4 to see how the nginx configuration compares

- - Ran JupyterHub as a System service
+ - GitHub OAuth
+ - Can log in with GitHub usernames and passwords

 ## Log into server, change prompt